-- The exact amount of current flow in a wire depends on - The voltage - The resistance of the wire to the flow of electrons - Just like the gunk in water pipe slows down water flow - Electrons are slowed down due to interactions with the atoms of the wire - The higher the resistance the less the current for the given potential difference V - So how would you define resistance? - So that current is inversely proportional to the resistance - Often it is rewritten as V = IR Ohm's Law
+- The exact amount of current flow in a wire depends on - The voltage - The resistance of the wire to the flow of electrons - Just like the gunk in water pipe slows down water flow - Electrons are slowed down due to interactions with the atoms of the wire - The higher the resistance the less the current for the given potential difference V - So how would you define resistance? - So that current is inversely proportional to the resistance - Often this is rewritten as V = IR - The metal conductor's resistance R is a constant independent of V. - When the current I passes through resistance R, the voltage drop V occurs. - This linear relationship is not valid for some materials like diodes, vacuum tubes, transistors etc. → These are called non-ohmic